madroscla/taylor-swift-discography/README.md

 **Please note this project is a work-in-progress and not yet complete.**

+## This project is currently deployed on [Streamlit](https://taylor-swift-discography.streamlit.app/)!

 ## Directory
 * **[app](./app)**: contains application files for the Streamlit app
 * **[assets](./assets)**: contains third-party assets